RickVanRousselt/SharePointAdminBot/README.md

 #Start to use the Bot
 To use the SharePoint Admin Bot you do not have to clone or download the code.
 You can just connect to it using the links below.
+The bot uses [LUIS.AI](https://www.luis.ai) to try and understand what you mean.
+Luis also has to learn so if your sentence is not recongized try to rephrase the question.

 ##If you want your own version of the SharePoint Admin Bot then you can follow these steps.